dknoester/ealib/INSTALL.md

 ### Prerequisites

 1. These instructions are for XCode 11.0, Boost 1.71.0, and have been verified on Max OS X 10.14.6.
-Other versions may work, YMMV.
+Other versions may work, but XCode MUST be version 11.0 to ensure that the project files are compatible.
 1. These instructions install Boost to /usr/local.
 If you don't install Boost there, you'll have trouble with XCode.
 1. Make sure that /usr/local/bin is on your path.
 1. Note that these instructions do not install all of Boost; some libraries are left out because we don't need them.
+1. If you've tried installing Boost before, you may run into trouble during build or configure steps.
+Try to uninstall it, or at least unset the BOOST_BUILD_PATH environment variable.

 ### Step 1: XCode

-Install XCode from the AppStore.
+Install XCode aa from the AppStore.

 Verify that the command-line tools are installed:
 ```bash